dainon/alexa-home/README.md

 3) Run `bundle install` (I'm assuming you have Ruby 2.0+, using `ruby -v` to find out, if not try rbenv or rvm to upgrade).

-3) If you plan on using a Hue setup, press the button on top of your Hue unit
+4) If you plan on using a Hue setup, press the button on top of your Hue unit

+4-a) Create groups in modules/philips_hue_lights.rb file's group lists based on your Philips Hue bridge's light names.

+4-b) Replace the group lists in the AlexaPhilipsHue.initialize method with your newly created group lists.
+Follow the CreateGroup("Bedroom", BEDROOM_LIGHTS) example shown in the code.

+4-c) You can leave the CreateGroups lines in the initialization function as it won't recreate the groups.

-3) If you don't want to use all of the existing modules, edit `config.yml` and comment out or remove modules.
+5) If you don't want to use all of the existing modules, edit `config.yml` and comment out or remove modules.
 Should look like this:

 ```
 ---